 Cons: no suspension, bulky fold.

 I think that Fox has the best features of both.
-It’s still a full size model, but weighs only 22 lbs vs Buffalo that was 27 lbs.
+It’s still a full-size model, but weighs only 22 lbs vs Buffalo which was 27 lbs.
 That’s very light for an all-terrain reversible-seat stroller.
 You can use it from birth with an included bassinet or turn it into a travel system (works with most popular car seats).

 Here is my review of Bugaboo Fox »